After leaving the film industry twice due to bigotry, Anna May Wong became an advocate for the rights of Chinese American citizens.

 Anna May Wong was Old Hollywood’s go-to Asian American actress.
-She was the first Chinese American lead in a U.S. TV series and appeared in 50 films both domestically and abroad, including the industry’s first all-color, full-length, narrative feature.
+She was the first Chinese American lead in an America television series and appeared in 50 films both domestically and abroad, including the industry’s first all-color, full-length feature.

 But despite her impressive resume, the industry’s rampant racism stunted her career.

 Anna May Wong’s Early Life

 Anna May Wong was born Wong Liu Tsong in Los Angeles on January 3, 1905.
 Her grandparents had emigrated from China in the 1850s.

 Wong’s father, Sam Sing, was born in California where the family had settled during the height of the Gold Rush.
 Her mother, Gon Toy Lee, was also a native Californian.
 Together, the couple opened a laundromat on North Figueroa Street in Los Angeles.

 Anna May Wong was the second of seven children.
 Her birth name, Wong Liu Tsong, meant “Frosted Yellow Willows” but, like many immigrant families hoping to assimilate into their new home, she was given the English name “Anna May.”

 As a child, Wong worked at her family’s laundromat and learned to speak Cantonese.
 While her family lived in a diverse neighborhood, Wong and her older sister still endured racism from their classmates.